norkator/open-intelligence/README.md

 ============

 Everything can be installed on one server or to separate servers meaning that database is at server one, python application at server two and api hosting at server three.
+Processes must have access to output storage containing processed image result files.

 ![Environment](docs/environment.png)